go101/immutable-value-proposal/README.md

 `*.fixed` values can't be bound/assigned to a `*.var` value.
 However, `var.var` values of no-reference types (inclunding basic types, struct types with only fields of no-reference types and array type with no-reference element types) will be viewed as be viewed as `*.fixed` values when they are used as source values in assignments.
+(Maybe function types should be also viewed as no-reference types.)

 Please note that, although a value **can't be modified through `*.fixed` values which are referencing it**, it **can be modified through other `*.var` values which are referencing it**.
 (Yes, this proposal doesn't solve all problems.)